-These are excellent visibility enhancements.
+Excellent visibility enhancements.
 If you’re cycling in the early evening or dark- which is most likely when you cycle during winter– a few of these when combined with a High-Vis jacket will significantly improve your safety.
 They have (4) modes from quick flashing to continuously on.
-Fitting: Ensure that the thicker part faces towards the inside of the wheel and use (2) small ratchet ties attaching each to a different spoke in opposite directions to create tension forcing the “flanges”wings” of the device against the spokes to prevent them from poking out and catching on the forks.
-Note in the picture the button is facing the opposite side of the forks.
-(2) Spoke Lights are positioned opposite each other on the wheel are optimal, but you could just use a single one.
-Pictured on a unicycle.com Penny-Farthing.
-Mountain Warehouse sells these HERE
+Fitting: Ensure that the thicker part faces towards the inside of the wheel (see pic) and use (2) small ratchet ties, attaching each to a different spoke in opposite directions to create tension forcing the flanges or “wings” of the device against the spokes to prevent them from poking out and catching on the forks.
+(2) Spoke Lights are positioned on opposite sides of the wheel hub are optimal, but you could just use a single one.
+I bought mine from Mountain Warehouse, but looks like they discontinued the item

 Red Flashing Rear Lights:

 Avoid USB charged lights: it’s a common complaint that after charging a numerous times the charge doesn’t last longer than 30 minutes.
 Having lights you believe are working but aren’t is probably more dangerous than having no lights at all.

-Buy signal lights that use standard AA or AAA batteries: they last for absolutely ages before the batteries require changing.
-And I have used the ones picture on the right on countless cycles in pouring rain and the rubber gasket protects them from water damage.
+Buy signal lights that use standard AA or AAA batteries: they last for ages before the batteries require changing.
+And I have used the ones pictured on the right on countless cycles in pouring rain and the rubber gasket protects them from water damage.

-I wear these on the band of my waist-bag and also fasten one on the spine of my Penney-Farthing using e a silicone band.
+I wear these on the band of my waist-bag and also fasten one on the spine of my Penny-Farthing using a silicone band.
 I bought the “Sport Direct” model lights- which have a rubber gasket to keep water out in even torrential rain- pictured at right from HERE